- Things to Do

 - Plan Your Trip

-Let the content within serve as inspiration for future travel.
 Before you head out into the snow this winter, be sure to check out our tips for staying safe no matter what you are doing.
+Please stay, play, distance and mask responsibly.

 Flagstaff attracts visitors from all over to our snowy playground.
 Accumulating an average of 100 inches of snow annually in downtown, the surrounding ponderosa forests are blanketed with even more - welcoming winter enthusiasts to partake in a multitude of winter activities, such as skiing, snowshoeing, sledding and snowbiking.